namangor04/NBRG-Vidya-Sakha/README.md

 *	The app provides **Secure Sign-In By Google.**
 *	If you dont want ads, It provides premium subscriptions too ! **(At a very Low Price)**
 *	Constant App Updates will be provided to enhance the user experience.
 *	If you encounter any **bugs, problems, crashes, issues**, just mail us at [nbrgdevelopers@gmail.com](mailto:nbrgdevelopers@gmail.com) and include information such as **App Version, Android Version, Manufacturer of your Device, And the where the problem occurs in the App along with a description of what the problem is.
-(If you dont know all these informations, you can simply report a simple bug by swiping from left on home screen and seleting "Report Bug" option as below**
+(If you dont know all these informations, you can simply report a simple bug by swiping from left on home screen and seleting "Report Bug" option as below!)**

 <img
 src="https://github.com/nbrgdevelopers/NBRG-Vidya-Sakha/raw/master/images/reportBug.png" data-canonical-src="https://github.com/nbrgdevelopers/NBRG-Vidya-Sakha/raw/master/images/reportBug.png" width="400" height="800"/>